Snowflake-Labs/sfguide-data-engineering-with-snowpark-python/README.md

 This README contains the overview and lab instructions for *Data Engineering Pipelines with Snowpark Python* code contained in this repository.

-### ➡️ for prerequisites, see this guide for detailed steps [Data Engineering Pipelines with Snowpark Python Prerequisites](https://docs.google.com/document/d/1ezyB9_NEPOTtSBdLUQrLU1dyP4ax5HM_2Devut8kgYw/edit#).
+### ➡️ for prerequisites, see this guide for detailed steps [Data Engineering Pipelines with Snowpark Python Prerequisites (https://docs.google.com/document/d/1ezyB9_NEPOTtSBdLUQrLU1dyP4ax5HM_2Devut8kgYw/edit#).

 Here is an overview of what we'll build in this lab: